Pierre Testu-Brissy: Equestrian ballooning

 During the first days of the revolutionary Consulate, balloon ascents regained some favour with the public.
 Thus on 26 Vendémiaire of year VII (in the French Republican calendar : Autumn, 26 Grape harvest, equivalent to October 17th, 1798) Testu-Brissy performed an equestrian balloon ascent which has remained famous.
 He had built an elongated balloon to carry a large rectangular wooden platform where he sat astride his horse without it being tethered.
 Testu-Brissy ascended at Bellevue; but the experiment did not meet his expectations, so he tried again a few days later and succeeded beyond expectations.
 He landed on the plain of Nanterre and said that the horse had lost blood through its nostrils and ears.

-Caveat - Contradictory dates
+Contradictory dates

 This article currently shows contradictions between sources regarding dates.